isikyus/inevitable-cacophony/README.md

 Inevitable Cacophony generates output as uncompressed WAV files.
-The examples above pipe this into `aplay`, but you could also send stdout to a file and play it with a tool of your choice
+The examples above pipe this into `aplay`, but you could also send stdout to a file and play it with a tool of your choice.

+MIDI (`-m` option) and Scala tuning files (`-M`) are of course not generated as WAV.

 ## References